 Another surprising property observed is that using larger tag lengths increases the probability of a collision occurring.

-Niels advises against the widespread use of OCB; is this the consensus throughout the cryptographic community?
+Niels advises against the widespread use of OCB.
+Is this the consensus throughout the cryptographic community?